 Lewis Prothero Quotes in V for Vendetta

-The V for Vendetta quotes below are all either spoken by Lewis Prothero or refer to Lewis Prothero .
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Vertigo edition of V for Vendetta published in 2005.).
+The V for Vendetta quotes below are all either spoken by Lewis Prothero or refer to Lewis Prothero.
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Vertigo edition of V for Vendetta published in 2005.).

 Book 1, Chapter 2 Quotes

 They eradicated some cultures more thoroughly than they did others.
 No Tamla and no Trojan.
 No Billie Holliday or Black Uhuru.
 Just his master’s voice every hour on the hour.